pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

 ### Import from another namespace

-If you already have a Git secret created in a namespace other than the `tap-namespace-provisioning` namespace and you want to refer to it, the `secretRef` section should include the namespace along with the `create_export` flag.
-The default value for `create_export` is `false`, assuming the Secret is already exported for the `tap-namespace-provisioning` namespace.
+If you already have a Git secret created in a namespace other than the `tap-namespace-provisioning` namespace and you want to refer to it, the `secretRef` section must include the namespace and the `create_export` flag.
+The default value for `create_export` is `false`, assuming the secret is already exported for the `tap-namespace-provisioning` namespace.
-However, you can specify if you want the Namespace Provisioner to create a *Carvel* `SecretExport` for that secret.
+However, you can specify if you want the Namespace Provisioner to create a Carvel `SecretExport` for that secret.

 In the example, the `secretRef` section refers to the `git-auth` secret from the `tap-install` namespace.